mkuokkanen/java-rest-framework-prototypes/README.md

 ### Undertow + RestEasy

 The JBoss Wildfly solution.
+Traditional approach.

-RestEasy provides JAX-RS and wrapper to Undertow NIO server software.
-RestEasy people seem to collaborate with Undertow people.
+RestEasy and Undertow seem to be both JBoss projects, providing infra for WildFly app server.

-RestEasy does not support templating FreeMarker, Mustache or similar, so I had to hack it together myself.
-Solution could be more elegant.
-JavaScript corner of Undertow, undertow.js, might support FreeMarker, but it is still prototype AFAIK.
+* Rest API by RestEasy JAX-RS implementation.
+* Server by Undertow NIO software.
+RestEasy provides wrapper for it.
+* No template support, so build quick hack to implement FreeMarker.
+* JSON support from Jettison, documentation seems to point to this direction.
+Jackson also option.

 ```bash
 mvn clean install